 Roma Agrawal, 8 March 2018

-Slightly more than 10% of women are engineers, according to the latest data.
+Slightly more than 10% of engineers are women, according to the latest data.

 In April-June 2017, there were an estimated 48,000 women working in engineering professions in the UK, according to the the latest official figures.
 This is around 11% of the total.
 They estimated that there were just over 400,000 male engineers.